Heuyie/JasmineTestGenerator/README.md

 ## How to use this program.

-First, Define variables in settings.py.
+**First**, Define variables in settings.py.
 You need to define following variables to use the program:

 | variable | type | default | explanations |
 | -------- | :--: | :--------: |------------ |